Sinobuffet/Data-Analysis/Supervised Learning/Random Forest/README.md

 ---
 [California Housing Prices](https://www.kaggle.com/datasets/camnugent/california-housing-prices)

-***Please note: I am using the kaggle data set here instead of the data set that comes with Sklearn (INDE 577 used this one).
+***Please note: I am using the kaggle data set here instead of the data set that comes with Sklearn (INDE 577 Lecture 8.2 used this one).
 They have different numbers of features***

 Median house prices for California districts derived from the 1990 census.